heptarch/heptarch.github.io/drafts/demon.md

 *3808981210 BC.* Creatures the size of planetoids keen over the sky, bristling with teeth and luminescent ruin.
-A flock of small, fast planetoids pursues a larger; it turns, savages a pursuer in flickering whips of light and ingests it before it can heal.
+A flock of small, fast planetoids pursues a larger; it savages a pursuer in flickering whips of light and ingests it before it can heal.
 Twelve small planetoids break off, dance into alignment around the